cloudmesh-community/book/chapters/prg/python/python-install-pyenv.md

 $ echo 'export PATH="$PYENV_ROOT/bin:$PATH"' >> ~/.bashrc
 ```

-You can also install pyenv using curl command in following way:
+You can also install `pyenv` using the `curl` command in the following way:

 ```bash
 $ curl -L https://raw.githubusercontent.com/yyuu/pyenv-installer/master/bin/pyenv-installer | bash